Han-Shiyu/Han-Shiyu.github.io/_pages/about.md

 I'm a first-year master's degree student from School of Management,Zhengzhou University.
 My research interests include machine learning.deeping learning and data mining.

-I am fortunate to be advised by Prof.TongNiu from School of Mangemen,Zhengzhou University.
+I am fortunate to be advised by Prof.TongNiu from School of Mangement,Zhengzhou University.

-Email:hanshiyu@gs.zzu,edu.cn
+Email:hanshiyu@gs.zzu.edu.cn